 What is the religion of the country that threatened the Pope?

-What is the religion of the country/countries that has/have caused thousands of deaths and over millions of displaced people in the recent war?
+What is the religion of the country/countries that has/have caused thousands of deaths and millions of displaced people in the recent war?

 What is the religion of the nation that has broken multiple ceasefires?